diku-dk/futhark-book/language.rst

     dotprod [1,2] [3,4]

-A size parameter is in scope in both the body of a function and its return type, which we be used to define a function for computing
+A size parameter is in scope in both the body of a function and its return type, which we can use, for instance, for defining a function for computing
 averages:

 ::